Invasion of Rio Grande do Sul: March and surrender to Uruguaiana

 Disobeying orders from Francisco Solano López to remain in Ybicuí, about 36 kilometers from Itaqui, colonel Estigarribia ordered his troops to march south towards Uruguaiana.
 The advance was difficult for the Paraguayans as it was a rainy and particularly cold period and the troops did not have tents, proper uniforms or footwear.
-Estigarribia knew the extreme danger of crossing the Ibicuí River as it was full of currents, the potential loss of the supply carts, cannons and luggage and the possibility of a ambush by colonel Fernandes Lima.
+Estigarribia knew the extreme danger of crossing the Ibicuí River as it was full of currents, the potential loss of the supply carts, cannons and luggage and the possibility of an ambush by colonel Fernandes Lima.
 Despite this, the troops crossed the river, being harassed by a few hundred Brazilian soldiers who preferred not to engage in combat.
 The Paraguayan commander was astonished at the ease of crossing the Ibicuí which, according to him, was due to the refusal of the Brazilians, commanded by David Canabarro, to "dispute us over the passage of this river, which presented immense advantages to the enemy".
 He wrote to the López that he hoped to be able to communicate "within a few days" that the village of Uruguaiana was in Paraguayan hands.

 On August 2, major Duarte occupied Paso de los Libres, and three days later Estigarribia with his 7,000 men occupied Uruguaiana, across the river, in Brazilian territory.
 Estigarribia had orders to continue eastward, approaching Alegrete, but stopped to wait for troops to come from Paraná.
 When he learned that these forces would not come to his aid, Estigarribia repeatedly asked him to send aid from Paraná.
 López never responded to the request.
 Soon around 17,000 soldiers from the newly formed Triple Alliance under the leadership of the Count of Porto Alegre began the siege in August 1865.
 After several stages from the allies, the last being on September 18, with the threat of invasion of the city, in addition to hunger and lack of help from López, Estigarribia surrendered with about 6,000 of his men, thus ending the campaign in Rio Grande do Sul.